 We account for certain acquisitions, including the Xilinx and Pensando acquisitions, using the acquisition method of accounting under the provisions of ASC 805, Business Combinations, with AMD representing the accounting acquirer under this guidance.
 We record assets acquired, including identifiable intangible assets, and liabilities assumed, at their respective fair values at the acquisition date.
 Any excess of the purchase price over the net fair value of such assets and liabilities will be recorded as goodwill.
 In connection with the Xilinx and Pensando acquisitions, we recorded significant goodwill and other intangible assets on our consolidated balance sheet.
-Indefinite-lived intangible assets, including goodwill, are tested for impairment at least annually, and all tangible and intangible assets including goodwill, are impaired, we would record an impairment charge at that time.
-Impairment testing of goodwill requires significant us of judgment and assumptions, particularly as it relates to the determination of fair value.
-Subsequent to our annual goodwill impairment analysis, we monitor for any events or changes in circumstances, such as significant adverse changes in business climate or operating results, changes in management's business strategy, an inability to successfully introduce new products in the marketplace, an inability to successfully achieve internal forecasts or significant declines in our stock price, which may represent an indicator of impairment of tangible and intangible and future cash flows of our business could significantly impairment were cash to business climate into a future impairment charges, which may nequire us to record future impairment charges, which may have a material adverse impact on our financial position and results of operations.
+Indefinite-lived intangible assets, including goodwill, are tested for impairment at least annually, and all tangible and intangible assets including goodwill will be tested for impairment when certain indicators are present.
+If, in the future, we determine that tangible or intangible assets, including goodwill, are impaired, we would record an impairment charge at that time.
+Impairment testing of goodwill requires significant use of judgment and assumptions, particularly as it relates to the determination of fair value.
+Subsequent to our annual goodwill impairment analysis, we monitor for any events or changes in circumstances, such as significant adverse changes in business climate or operating results, changes in management's business strategy, an inability to successfully introduce new products in the marketplace, an inability to successfully achieve internal forecasts or significant declines in our stock price, which may represent an indicator of impairment.
+A decrease in the long-term economic outlook and future cash flows of our business could significantly impact asset values and potentially result in the impairment of tangible and intangible assets, including goodwill and may require us to record future impairment charges, which may have a material adverse impact on our financial position and results of operations.